 Hello!
-My name is Eva.
+My name is .
 I am your foster family's supervising social worker.

-It is my job to make sure you are happy in your foster family, and if there is anything you or your foster carer needs help with, you can talk to You have any questions me.
+It is my job to make sure you are happy in your foster family, and if there is anything you or your foster carer needs help with, you can talk to me.